sasjs/cli.sasjs.io/docs/compile.md

 The benefits of working with compiled files are severalfold:

-* Build on one platform, deploy to three (Viya, EBI, Base)
+* Build on ONE platform, deploy to THREE (Viya, EBI, Base)
 * Elimination of SAS Catalogs for macros / programs
 * Elimination of filesystem dependency for code
 * Resilient and Highly Portable Applications
-* Consistent performance
+* Consistent Performance
 * Easy to debug & test
-* Simple to deploy

 `sasjs compile` can be applied to a single file, or more commonly, to all the files in a project.